abundantRuby/STOCKBOT/README.md

 To test the accuracy of STOCKBOT, CalcROI.py was built.

-This program computes signals, calculates ROI by determining the average percent return per transaction, and provides an overall ROI per stock (and for a list of stocks).
+This program calculates ROI by determining the average percent return per transaction, and provides an overall ROI per stock (and for a list of stocks).

-It identifies buy signals and, upon encountering the next available sell signal, computes the ROI for the corresponding transaction(s).
+It identifies buy signals, and when it encounters the next available sell signal, it computes the ROI for those transaction(s).

 Here is an example: